SAP-samples/abap-platform-rap630/exercises/ex1/README.md

        In the source code (see below) we see that the BDEF `R_BankTP` defines two so called authorization contexts:

-         - _Own authorization context_ : Lists all authorization objects used by the RAP BO implementation.
+        _Own authorization context_ : Lists all authorization objects used by the RAP BO implementation.
-         - _NoCheckWhenPrivileged_ : Lists authorization objects that can be skipped by a RAP BO consumer with privileged access.
+        _NoCheckWhenPrivileged_ : Lists authorization objects that can be skipped by a RAP BO consumer with privileged access.

+       ```abap
+       managed with unmanaged save implementation in class bp_r_banktp unique;
+       strict ( 2 );
+       with draft;
+       extensible
+       {
+         with additional save;
+         with determinations on modify;
+         with determinations on save;
+         with validations on save;
+       }

+       with privileged mode disabling NoCheckWhenPrivileged;

+       //NoCheckWhenPrivileged
+       define authorization context NoCheckWhenPrivileged
+       {
+        'F_BNKA_MAO';
+        'F_BNKA_INT';
+        }

+       ```

        ![PRIVILEGED 1](images/06_010_RAP630.png)

      </details>

-  8. Adding **WITH PRIVILEGED ACCESS** to the ABAP SQL statement
+  9. Adding **WITH PRIVILEGED ACCESS** to the ABAP SQL statement

      Similar to enforce skipping the authorization checks when creating a new bank it is also possible to enforce skipping of the authorization check that is imposed by the underlying DCL which performs a check on the authorization object `F_BNKA_MAO` and the field `BBANKS` for displaying data.